nil0y-dey/ISOMORPH_Hmod/README.md

 | Edge cap   | `--containers_scale`                         | `0.3, 0.6, 1.0, 1.5, 2.5`                             |
 | Buffer     | `--ss_scale`                                 | `0.1, 0.2, 0.5, 0.75, 1.0`                            |
 | Lead time  | `--leadtime_scale`                           | `1.0, 2.0, 5.0, 10.0, 20.0`                           |

+> **Fork note.** In this fork the Edge-cap sweep (`--containers_scale` 0.3, 0.6, 1.5, 2.5) will differ from the upstream datasets, because modification 2 changes how the knob acts (see [Modifications in this fork](#modifications-in-this-fork)).
+Use the upstream repository to regenerate those datasets.

 Two compound scenarios used in the foundation-model evaluation: